pjhesbest/microbial_meta-genomics_introduction/README.md

 <a name="sec8.2"></a>
 ### <u>Appendix: Building complex loops</u>
-In much of the code examples of the software used for the analysis I have just demonstrated it with a single sample (i.e. sample001.fasta).
+In many of the code examples of the software used for the analysis, I have just demonstrated it with a single sample (i.e. sample001.fasta).
 This is infrequently how you will be analysing metagenomic data, you will nearly always to work with multiple samples.
-Loops are an easier way to telling the computer to loop through all the files that meet a certain parameter and run the same analysis on them.
+Loops are an easier way to tell the computer to loop through all the files that meet a certain parameter and run the same analysis on them.

 A simple look  will look like this:
 ```bash